What Is TenX?

-Holders of the PAY token receive Ethereum with each transaction on the TenX network.
-0.5% of all aggregate transaction volume is paid out monthly to PAY holders.
-As the network and transaction volume grows, these payments will occur more frequently with the goal being payouts every hour.
+Holders of the PAY token would receive Ethereum with each transaction on the TenX network.
+The company would pay out 0.5% of all aggregate transaction volume monthly to PAY holders.
+As the network and transaction volume grows, these payments would occur more frequently with the goal being payouts every hour.

-Similar to most credit cards, you also receive a 0.1% reward each time you use the TenX card.
-This reward is paid to you in PAY tokens which can either be held to receive the reward mentioned earlier or sold on the open market.
+Similar to most credit cards, you would also receive a 0.1% reward each time you use the TenX card.
+You would receive this reward in PAY tokens which you could either hold to receive the reward mentioned earlier or sell on the open market.

 Headquartered in Singapore, the team was founded by Toby Hoenisch, Dr. Julian Hosp, Michael Sperk, and Paul Kitti.
 Hoenisch, Dr. Hosp, and Kitti also worked together to develop the whitepaper for the COMIT network.

 Fenbushi Capital, a major blockchain venture capital firm with Vitalik Buterin as a general partner, is an investor in TenX.

 The TenX journey has been nothing short of interesting.
 The team launched the first card back in September 2016 in Singapore in partnership with OneBit, the issuer.
 In June 2017, European customers began receiving their cards.

 At the start of 2018, however, things took a turn for the worse.
 In January, TenX was forced to find a new card issuer and hasn’t been able to do so yet.
 Because of this, card deployment is on hold until they begin working with a new issuer.

 The team is continuing to work through the card freeze through development on the COMIT Network and wallet.
 In April 2018, TenX partnered with the Litecoin Foundation and in June, performed the first atomic swap between BTC and ETH on COMIT.
 Next steps for the company include finding a card issuer, launching the crypto cards, and adding support for more cryptocurrencies.